-For more information refer to "VLBI at the VLA.
-I. A Short Guide for Absentee Users".
+For more information, consult "VLBI at the VLA".

-4.11 VLAPLAN
+4.12 VLAPLAN

-VLAPLAN and VLAUVPL are PC-based tools to help continuum and line observers prepare VLA observing proposals and observing strategies.
-VLA-PLAN does the main calculations that are required to design a VLA observation to produce a given image quality and sensitivity, within the VLA's hardware and software limitations.
-It is a Lotus 123 format worksheet that lets the user adjust the imaging parameters interactively, while reviewing their consequences for VLA configuration choices, total integration times and other critical parameters.
-VLAPLAN warns about conflicts between your imaging parameters and the VLA's hardware capabilities, and suggests strategies for removing such conflicts.
-It also plots graphs, scaled to the context of your observing parameters, of the bandwidth and timeaverage smearing effects, of the primary beam correction, of Gaussian source visibilities and (at L-Band) of known RFI signals.
-VLAPLAN is based on the approaches to VLA observing strategy and the formulae in Lecture 24 of "Synthesis Imaging in Radio Astronomy".
+VLAPLAN and VLAUVPL are MS-DOS PC-based tools to help continuum and line observers design VLA proposals and observing strategies.

+VLAPLAN does basic calculations needed when designing an observation to produce a given image quality and sensitivity within the restrictions imposed by the VLA hardware.
+VLAPLAN is a spreadsheet that lets you adjust imaging parameters interactively while seeing their consequences for VLA configuration selection, bandwidth, total integration time and other critical parameters.
+The program warns of conflicts between the imaging parameters and the VLA's hardware capabilities, and suggests strategies for removing such conflicts.
+It also plots context-sensitive graphs of the bandwidth and time-average smearing effects, primary beam correction and Gaussian source visibilities.
+For L Band observing, it warns of conflicts with persistent RFI signals.